Shadow of the Beast III: Production

 The package did not contain a T-shirt; instead, a badge with a game logo was included.
 A Sega Genesis version was considered and even developed at some point, with Matt Furniss tasked as the composer.

 The music for Shadow of the Beast II and III was composed and produced by Tim Wright.
 These titles featured a more extensive soundtrack and utilised ethnic samples taken from among other sources the same Korg M1 synthesizer that was sampled by David Whittaker for the original game (although in this case, it was the rack-mounted version the Korg M1/R).
 Beast 3 contained a total of 24 tracks again featuring ethnic instrumentation, but this time dabbling with the addition of some more synthetic sounds.

 Reception

 Computer Gaming World gave Shadow of the Beast III a mixed review.
-The magazine called the graphics "very good" and music "excellent" but criticized the puzzles' high level of difficulty, lack of a save game feature, and slow load times (and copy protection that prevented the use of a hard drive), stating "I have grown tired of arcade games that punish the player rather than reward them for their efforts".
+The magazine called the graphics "very good" and music "excellent" but criticized the difficult puzzles, lack of a save game feature, and slow load times (and copy protection that prevented the use of a hard drive), stating "I have grown tired of arcade games that punish the player rather than reward them for their efforts".